Tokyo University of Science: History

-Tokyo University of Science was founded in 1881 as The Tokyo Academy of Physics by 21 graduates of the Department of Physics in the Faculty of Science, University of Tokyo (then the Imperial University).
+Tokyo University of Science was founded in 1881 as The Tokyo Academy of Physics by 21 graduates of the Department of Physics in the Faculty of Science, University of Tokyo.
 In 1883, it was renamed the Tokyo College of Science, and in 1949, it attained university status and became the Tokyo University of Science.
 The leading character appearing in Japanese novelist Soseki Natsume's novel Botchan graduated from Tokyo University of Science.

 As of 2016, it is the only private university in Japan that has produced a Nobel Prize winner and the only private university in Asia to produce Nobel Prize winners within the natural sciences field.

 Academic rankings

 Global university rankings

 Academic Ranking of World Universities ranked Tokyo University of Science in equal 13th place in Japan.

 Graduate school rankings

 Eduniversal ranked Tokyo University of Science second in its rankings of "Top business school with significant international influence" in Japan.